srypher/Mural-Checkout-Demo/README.md

   - A more robust implementation should:
     - Use the **Payins API** (or wallet‑driven Payins for token deposits) as the canonical “deposit” signal.
     - Track Payin IDs and statuses (`COMPLETED` / `FAILED`) per order.
+   - Additionally, payout requests that remain in **`PENDING`** status are treated as “complete enough” for UI purposes; the demo maps both `EXECUTED` and `PENDING` payout request statuses to the internal `withdrawn` state to match what we saw in the Mural dashboard (the “three bouncing dots” state).

 - **Customer order history**
   - Right now, only the admin view can see orders.